Haugsbygd: Excavations

 The village must have been of significance in the past.
 The Sætrang and Gjermundbu discoveries are proof of this.

 The Sætrang discovery (Sætrangfunnet) was a rich grave finds from a burial mound dating to ca. 975 AD.
 The tomb was a double grave that was discovered in 1834 on the Sætrang farm Haugsbygd.
 The burial mound was about 20 meters in diameter and about 1.2 meters high.
 In the middle of the mound was found a double tomb.
 Contents included 63.89 grams of gold in the form of five gold rings and about 900 beads of amber, glass and glass mosaics, and a silver bead.

 The Gjermundbu mound burial (Gjermundbufunnene) was unearthed during 1943 and contained many artifacts, most of those being weaponry or horse harnesses.
-A Viking Era helmet with aventail and a single fragmented, but possibly complete mail shirt have been excavated at the Gjermundbu farm.
+A Viking Age helmet with aventail and a single fragmented, but possibly complete mail shirt have been excavated at the Gjermundbu farm.
 This helmet was made of iron and was in the shape of a rounded or peaked cap made from four plates after the spangenhelm pattern.
 The helmet has a rounded cap and has a "spectacle" guard around the eyes and nose that formed a sort of mask.
 Since its discovery, it is the only known example of a complete Viking helmet in existence.